16.1. Global dimensioning beam#

 Note

-It is good to notice that for the strength we did not use the compressive but the tensile strength of the concrete, as the latter is rather lower than the former.
+It is good to notice that for the strength we did not use the compressive but the characteristic tensile strength of the concrete, as the latter is rather lower than the former.
 In a beam loaded on bending, the tension stresses in the part of the concrete generally that is under tension (that is: below the neutral line for a positive bending moment) are much higher than the tensile strength, so that reinforcement will need to take over, as we will see below.
 For this reason we will also provide a rule of thumb to approximate the amount of bending reinforcement necessary.
-You could even skip the check on bending stresses and directly move on to determining the reinforcement.
+To save time, you could even skip the check on bending stresses and directly move on to determining the reinforcement.

-Determining load on the beam#
+Determining loads on the beam#

 The load on the beam consists of three components: